1302-1318 E 12th Ave rezoning application

 Just wondering the retail space is grocery shop for sure?

-Karen asked about 2 years ago
+Karen asked over 2 years ago

 The applicant has not yet selected any specific tenants for the future development.
 The drawings in their application package indicate ground-level retail spaces, with only suggestions for future potential businesses.